HorizenOfficial/evm-documentation/docs/governance/01-overview/03-constitution.md

 Before you can submit a ZenIP or EONIP, you must first check to see whether there have been past discussions about your proposal idea, what issues were raised, any reasons a past ZenIP or EONIP (as applicable) may have been rejected or not welcomed by the community during a vote, and whether any other facts and circumstances have changed that would make your proposal idea proposal infeasible or unwarranted.
 To do this, you must check past discussions on Discourse (**"Discourse"**) and the Horizen Improvement Proposals Discord channel and confirm that either (1) your idea is novel and has not been proposed before (**“Option 1”**) or (2) if your idea has been proposed before, the idea you plan to propose is substantially different such that the likelihood of success during a vote by the community is high (**“Option 2”**).
 This is the initial research phase.

-To submit a Non-Technical ZenIP you must hold or be delegated at least 100,000 $ZEN.
-To submit a Technical ZenIP you must hold or be delegated at least 200,000 $ZEN.
+To submit a Non-Technical ZenIP you must hold or be delegated at least 25,000 $ZEN.
+To submit a Technical ZenIP you must hold or be delegated at least 100,000 $ZEN.

-To submit a Non-Technical EONIP, you must hold or be delegated at least 100,000 $ZEN.
-To submit a Technical EONIP, you must hold or be delegated at least 200,000 $ZEN.
+To submit a Non-Technical EONIP, you must hold or be delegated at least 25,000 $ZEN.
+To submit a Technical EONIP, you must hold or be delegated at least 100,000 $ZEN.

 Once you have completed the initial research phase, and your proposal idea meets either Option 1 or Option 2 above, you can post your idea to the Horizen Discourse following this template: